cyberbotics/webots-doc/guide/the-user-interface.md

 is especially useful for publishing Webots-created worlds on the Web.
 X3DOM is supported in recent versions of Firefox, Chrome, Internet Explorer and Safari on Mac OS X (see details on the [X3DOM web site](http://www.x3dom.org)).

+> **note**: With the Chrome browser, in order to be able to open HTML/X3DOM files locally, e.g., not from the Web, you may need to allow Chrome to open local files referred to by the HTML/X3DOM file, e.g., textures.
+This can be achieved by passing the `--allow-file-access-from-files` option at Chrome startup.
+Otherwise textures won't show up in the 3D models.

 The `Make HTML5 Animation...` item allows you to record a simulation as a 3D animation and publish it on a HTML5 web page.
 The result is similar to a movie